chiragmehta/chiragmehta.github.io/content/posts/readability/index.md

 At present, [ChatGPT 4](https://openai.com/gpt-4) by OpenAI is the only AI [large language model (LLM)](/posts/glossary/#llm) capable of doing an acceptable job at taking a few pages worth of text and rewriting it to a different reading comprehension level at a different length.
 I tried a few different cloud LLMs, but their results were not good enough.
 Either way, cloud LLMs are not an acceptable path forward because they can get expensive for longer source texts, do not work without Internet connection, and there are privacy and copyright concerns with sending full text to third parties.

 My hope is that [local LLMs](/posts/glossary/#rlocalllama) will continue to improve and in a few years (maybe 5-10), almost all consumer-level devices will have their own version of GPT 4+, capable of re-explaining or rewriting any source content, without the need for an Internet connection.
-With most laptops and phones having powerful graphics cards already, I think this is entirely possible in time.
+With most laptops and phones having powerful graphics cards already, I think this is entirely possible in due time.

 ## Disclaimer for rewritten content